 Death Valley is a truly unique National Park.
 It features the lowest, driest, and hottest locations in North America and is surrounded by mountains that rise to over 11,000 feet.
-Covering about 3,000 square miles, it’s larger than Yellowstone, yet most photography workshops barely scratch the surface of what this park has to offer.
+Covering about 3,000 square miles, it’s larger than Yellowstone, and offers a wide variety of amazing photographic opportunities.

 - All meals during the workshop